 Whatever mode of transportation you choose and whenever you decide to visit, travel along our winding roads, through our valleys, along our trails, and atop the Escarpment for the full Town of Blue Mountains experience.

 Exciting events are always happening throughout the Town of The Blue Mountains.
 Whether you're in Thornbury Downtown, The Village of Clarksburg (Artsburg), Blue Mountain Village or attending annual festivals such as the Apple Harvest Festival, there are a variety of events and activities that will accommodate visitors of all-ages.

 Open Monday to Friday 8:30 a.m. - 4:30 p.m.

 Here are some useful links to get you started on your visit to The Blue Mountains.
 We also have many tourism partners who can guide you to the location that best suits for needs.

-Communications & Economic Development
+Manager of Communications & Economic Development